 How Common is Dacryphilia?

-Consider this: In my work, I’ve seen countless examples of unique attractions.
-While dacryphilia might not be a headline topic, it’s part of the vast landscape of human desire, much like other interests that focus on specific non-genital body parts or situations.
+Consider this: In exploring the vast landscape of human attractions, dacryphilia might not be a headline topic, but it’s part of the diverse tapestry of human desire, much like other interests that focus on specific non-genital body parts or situational triggers.
+Sexual behavior and preferences exist on a continuum, and dacryphilia occupies a space within that spectrum.

 Dacryphilia, Consent, and Healthy Relationships